manager2/CSS-html/README.md

 # CSS-html
-//Excercise how use CSS and html coding together
+Excercise how use CSS and html coding together
-<!doctype html>

 <html>
 <head>
 <meta charset="UTF-8">